-Conditions were challenging and food supplies limited, but the family survived the refugee camp, and ultimately returned to Rwanda to settle down as farmers.
-Tragically, Athanasie’s husband died shortly thereafter from malaria, leaving her a young widow with two children and her parents to support, struggling to make ends meet.
+But her daughter did survive.
+They returned to Rwanda to settle down as farmers.
+Shortly afterward, Athanasie’s husband died from malaria, leaving her a young widow with two children and her parents to support.
+She constantly struggled to make ends meet and feed her family.

-Thanks to supporters like yourself, TechnoServe was able to help Athanasie rebuild her life.
-Athanasie first heard of TechnoServe in 2007, when it helped coffee cooperatives access financing to build wet mills.
+TechnoServe also helped coffee cooperatives access financing to build wet mills.
 The new wet mills enabled farmers like Athanasie to get better prices for their coffee cherries.

 As her income grew over the years, Athanasie continued to invest in her farm, buying more land and doubling her coffee holdings.
 By 2014, Athanasie had tripled her income, earning approximately $420 for the year.

-Today, Athanasie runs a successful coffee farm and has expanded into growing maize.
+Athanasie now runs a successful coffee farm and has expanded into growing maize.
 The boost in income has enabled her to support her household of six, affording medical insurance for her extended family and school fees for her children.
-Athanasie’s son, Ndimubanzi Jean Bosco, 23, farms with his mother, and her younger daughter, Uwineza Denise, 7, attends primary school.
+Athanasie’s son, Ndimubanzi Jean Bosco, farms with his mother, and her younger daughter, Uwineza Denise, attends school.

 Her daughter, Nzamwitakuze Dina, has not only survived, but thrived: she recently completed the first phase of secondary school and hopes to attend college.
 The profits from her farm have also allowed Athanasie to start renovating and expanding her house.

 You can make a difference in the lives of coffee farmers like Athanasie.
 Help other farmers by donating $100.